lemnis/sassy-inline-svg/README.md

 ## To do

-* add tests
 * add to npmjs.com
 * add to sache.in
-* parse embedded sass file with main sass options
-* add possibility to choose encoding
+* add selenium tests
-* add possibility to minify the svg with svgo
+* add possibility to inline the css
-* add lint + .editorconfig files